davidpagnon/Pose2Sim_Blender/README.md

 - [x] Create Example data
 - [x] Import c3d files (borrowed and adapted from [io_anim_c3d](https://github.com/MattiasFredriksson/io_anim_c3d) )
 - [ ] Rig model
+- [ ] Add other tool for importing or exporting cameras, and for importing videos or filming (see [Maya-Mocap](https://github.com/davidpagnon/Maya-Mocap/))
+- [ ] Import .sto motion and force files
 - [ ] Import .c3d and .trc files with the same appearance
-- [ ] Add other tool for importing or exporting cameras, and for importing videos or filming (see [Maya-Mocap](https://github.com/davidpagnon/Maya-Mocap/))
 - [ ] Tutorial for Mac/Linux
 - [ ] Install OpenSim (for motion .mot files) with a click within the addon (create a venv with the right Python version [cf CEB](https://drive.google.com/file/d/1x3JfKfUXwi-61AqsbDeMVRS_h66Ap-dW/view), install OpenSim and the other dependencies)
 - [ ] Export to universal Collada .dae file